WillemNieuwenhuis/anon_excel/readme.md

 ## Usage

 ```
-usage: anonex [-h] [-c COLUMN [COLUMN ...]] [-o] folder
+usage: anonex [-h] [-c COLUMN [COLUMN ...]] [-x] [-t] [-o] folder

-This app will calculate paired T-test statistics on sets of surveys.
-Personal information
+This app scans multiple sets of surveys.
+The survey data is cleaned up and optionally saved (default:no), and optionally a T-test analysis
-is anonymized.
+is performed and saved (default:yes).
+Personal information is removed.

 positional arguments:
   folder                Specify the folder with the excel report(s)